OPTIMIZATION

 Just know that it can take some time and commitment before you notice changes: “Some studies report improvement in as soon as 10 weeks with nutritional changes,” McHugh says.
 “I see it happening anywhere from 2-6 months.”
 Like all good things, improvements won’t happen overnight.
 But if you stick with these gut-healthy habits long-term, you’ll likely see some changes in your skin microbiome, and thus, complexion.
 (And you’ll just feel better overall anyway, so you’ve really got nothing to lose.)

-Yes, there are a lot of factors at play, so, ultimately, how to get clear skin?
+Yes, there are a lot of factors at play, but improving gut health can help manage acne.
 If all else fails, it may be a good idea to work with a provider trained in holistic medicine who can help you get to the root cause of your skin issues and work towards your clear-skin goals.

 Amy is a freelance journalist and certified personal trainer.
 She covers a wide range of health topics, including fitness, health conditions, mental health, sexual and reproductive health, nutrition, and more.
 Her work has appeared on SELF, Bicycling, Health, and other publications.
 When she's not busy writing or editing, you can find her hiking, cooking, running, or lounging on the couch watching the latest true crime show on Netflix.